AroSwift/personal-website/README.md

    npm run dev
    ```

-4. Open your browser and navigate to `http://localhost:5173`
+4. Open your browser and navigate to the URL shown in your terminal (usually `http://localhost:5173` or similar)

 ### Available Scripts